Looking for some ex-x-cellent letter X worksheets for your kindergarten children or preschooler?

 Allow your younger kids to be creative and draw one of the new words they’ve learned that ends in /ks/.

-Feel free to work on this alphabet book printable set all week, during morning work, etc.
+Feel free to work on this alphabet book printable set all week, during morning work, at your literacy center, etc.

 Give your kid plenty of time for tracing, coloring, cutting, and stapling their book!

-It will be a great resource to them for review in the future.
+It will be a great resource and word list to them for review in the future.

 What new things can your student learn about the ox this week?